Clever-ISA/Clever-ISA/specs/Main.md

 Opcodes 0x000 and 0xfff are reserved and always generate an undefined instruction exception.
 Tools generating code for this architecture can rely on these opcodes not being defined.

+(Note: This means that instruction streams consisting of all 0 bytes or all 0xff bytes will cause an exception)

 ### Arithmetic/Logic Instructions